The content below has been tagged with the term “Fishing.”

 Outdoor recreationists who hunt, shoot, fish and boat are providing more than $1 billion this year to support increased outdoor access and wildlife habitat conservation across the United States.
 The U.S. Fish and Wildlife Service is distributing the funds to all 50 states and U.S. territories today.
 The funds are generated through excise taxes on hunting, shooting and fishing equipment and boat fuel.
 Authorized by Congress through the Pittman-Robertson Federal Aid in Wildlife Restoration Act and Dingell-Johnson/Wallop-Breaux Federal Aid in Sport Fish Restoration Act, these dollars support critical state conservation and outdoor recreation projects.
 Read the full story...

 Wolf Creek National Fish Hatchery was constructed in 1975, making it one of the newest in the federal hatchery system.
 With an annual budget of $1,200,000, this station produces approximately 1 million brown, brook, cutthroat and rainbow trout weighing 275,000 pounds every year.
-Fish are stocked into 125 different public fishing waters in cooperation with the Kentucky Department of Fish and Wildlife Resources.
+Fish are stocked into over 100 different public fishing waters in cooperation with the Kentucky Department of Fish and Wildlife Resources.
 The majority of the fish are stocked in waters managed by the federal government.
 Learn more...